 The ABS is an independent statutory authority established under the Australian Bureau of Statistics Act 1975.

 The Australian Bureau of Statistics (ABS) is an agency subject to the Freedom of Information Act 1982 (FOI Act) and is required to comply with the Information Publication Scheme (IPS) requirements.
 This plan describes how the ABS will respond to part II of the FOI Act.

 The ABS is required to protect the confidentiality of information collected under the Census and Statistics Act 1905.
-Additionally ABS staff are required to protect collected information as a part of the annually signed undertakings of Secrecy and Fidelity.
+Additionally ABS staff are required to protect collected information as a part of their annual Fidelity and Secrecy acknowledgement process.
 The ABS also encourages public participation in government processes and increasing scrutiny of its activities under part II of the FOI Act.

 The purpose of this Information Publication Plan is to:

 - articulate how the ABS is responding to the IPS requirements

 - identify the information that the ABS publishes, how and to whom the information is published

 - identify any information that the ABS will publish in future under the IPS

 - identify any actions that the ABS needs to take to otherwise comply with the IPS requirements (s 8(1))

 The ABS’ objectives of this plan are to identify the actions the ABS must take to be compliant with the IPS requirements.
 Specifically this plan describes how the ABS will: